larssonhthomas-afk/writebase-docs/docs/009-roadmap.md

 **Minor:**

 - [x] LICENSE: Not the real logo.
-- [ ] METADATA: Settings dosen´t save?
+- [ ] METADATA: Settings don´t save?
 - [ ] SHORTCUTS: Review keyboard shortcuts.
 - [ ] METADATA: Not updated after "New Document".
 - [ ] APP: When you load a Workspace, the document list does not load.